On weight truncations in the motivic setting: Preliminaries

 Then for an arbitrary $X$ we define:

 where $\Delta_X$, the diagonal inside $X\times X$, is the identity projector on $X$.

 For $\dim X\le 2$, we also let:

 Finally, if we need to stress the field, we denote it in the subscript.
-Thus $h^i_K(X)$ denotes that we are working on $X/K$, in $CHM(K)$. \end{npara} \begin{remark}While it is not made explicit in the original articles of Murre (or Scholl), it follows from the constructions that for $i=0, 1$, $h^{\le i}$ and $h^{>i}$ can be made into functors from the category of smooth projective varieties to the category of (effective) Chow motives, even though there are choices to be made when writing down the specific projectors $\pi_{\le i}, \pi_{>i}$.
-Similarly, $h^{\le 2}$ (resp. $h^{>2}$) forms a functor on varieties of $\dim \le 2$ and extends to the full subcategory of effective Chow motives consisting of objects of the form $(X, p, r)$ with $r\le 0$, $\dim X\le 2$.
+Thus $h^i_K(X)$ denotes that we are thinking of $X$ as a variety over $K$, that is in $CHM(K)$. \end{npara} \begin{remark}While it is not made explicit in the original articles of Murre (or Scholl), it follows from the constructions that for $i=0, 1$, $h^{\le i}$ and $h^{>i}$ can be made into functors from the category of smooth projective varieties to the category of (effective) Chow motives, even though there are choices to be made when writing down the specific projectors $\pi_{\le i}, \pi_{>i}$.
+For $i=0$ this is almost immediate as it can be shown that for a smooth projective variety $X$, $h^{\le 0}(X) = h(\Spec \Gamma(X,\mathcal O_{X}))$.
+For $h^{\le 1}(X)$ this requires more work, but will be implied from our constructions later.